martinuslee/kulaundry/README.md

 # Ku Laundry
-Korea university dorm washing machine check web service ❌ Non-commercial ❌
+Korea university dorm washing machine check web service.
+❌ Non-commercial ❌
 ( Commercial use of this project is prohibited. )